Kennard-Dale football player recovering after injury

-Maloney is a senior and football captain at Kennard-Dale High School.
-He’s off the ventilator and sedation according to his mom and is also awake, talking little, understands basic commands and knows what year it is.
+He’s off the ventilator and sedation according to his mom and is also awake, talking a little, understands basic commands and knows what year it is.

 His mother preaches patience in reference to Patrick’s recovery and that his current situation “is a marathon not a sprint.”